cloudwalk/android-misc-loglibrary/README.md

 ## Project dependencies

-Due to its very fundamental scope, `io.cloudwalk.loglibrary` was designed to be independent of local or copyrighted packages of any type.
+Due to its very fundamental scope, `io.cloudwalk.loglibrary` was designed to be independent of local or copyrighted[^1] packages of any type.

+[^1]: Those provided by third parties, usually under NDA.

 ## Local publishing